-BATTLE OF THE CLUTCH KITSWhat clutch suits your needs the most?
+BATTLE OF THE CLUTCH KITSWhat is the Best Clutch For Your MK7?

-So, do you drive a MK7 GTI or MK7 Golf R?
+Do you drive a MK7 GTI or MK7 Golf R?
 Have you quickly found the first weak point?
-Was that weak point the factory clutch not being up to the standard tasks you expected to hold up to when you started asking it to hold more power than stock.
-You’re not alone.
+Was that weak point the factory clutch not being able to hold more power than stock?
+If so, you’re not alone.

-In most cases the factory clutch will work just fine in factory trim but the urge for more power kicked in.
-We always want more!
-Maybe you want to flash the ECU with software from our Friends at APR or another software provider, maybe a Burger Motorsport JB4 if thats what you fancy.
-Most find out pretty quick that the torque surpassed the factory clutches capability fairly easily.
+In most cases, the factory clutch will hold up until you begin to add more power to your vehicle.
+We are always looking for the next step to make more power!
+Maybe you want to flash your ECU with software from APR or another software provider, maybe a Burger Motorsport JB4 or if you really are looking for an increase in power, an upgraded/bolt-on turbo system.
+Regardless of the route you take, you will quickly find out that the torque surpasses the factory clutches capability fairly easily.

 South Bend Clutch

 The king of the clutch world.
 Known for their high torque holding capacities, South Bend Clutch has built a very large reputation in the tuner world, especially the European Market.
-The crew out there in Indiana can transmit thousands of lb ft. of torque through diesel trucks, I certainly think they can make a clutch last in a Volkswagen.
-But, the big challenge here is to maintain good driveability and keep a composed level of noise.
-Southbend has come along way in modernizing their clutch systems to make them comfortable and useable for the every day driver.
+The big challenge here is to maintain good driveability and keep a composed level of noise.
+Southbend has come along way in modernizing their clutch systems to make them comfortable and usable for the everyday driver.
 Reliability is always a major factor when deciding on a clutch kit.
 With the OE dual mass flywheel being a known issue at high power levels and at risk during launches (especially on the AWD variants), South Bend Clutch has chosen the Single Mass Flywheel route to avoid this.
-Southbend Clutch Kits are handling APR Stage 3+ power levels with ease and plenty more capability moving forward.
+Southbend Clutch Kits are handling APR Stage 3+ power levels with ease and are capable of plenty more moving forward.

 Sachs Race Engineering